DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

 ```

+The playbook above contains one "play" called "Install, Initialize and Start PostgreSQL service".
+This play is executed only once when you run the playbook using the following command: `ansible-playbook -i inventory postgresql_install.yml --ask-vault-password`.
+This play has the following options:
+- it is applied to all the hosts in the group called `dbs`.
+This was set here: `hosts: dbs` which means that the play will target all the hosts in the group dbs.
+If you do not want to target a group, but only one host, you can put the alias of that host in there (e.g. `hosts: postgresql-node1`).

 ### The `start_postgresql_service.yml` playbook description

 This playbook is used for checking the PostgreSQL service status.
 If the status is **inactive**, the process will be started using systemctl.